Macaroni and Cheese with Broccoli

 Fall is here which means I’ll soon be craving all sorts of comfort foods!
 Macaroni and cheese has always been one of my favorites, but it usually feels more like a “special occasion” dish.
-Maybe that’s because it’s usually loaded up with tons of cheese and butter without a lot of redeeming health benefits.
+Maybe that’s because it’s often loaded up with tons of cheese and butter without a lot of redeeming health benefits.
 I can’t justify having it for dinner every night, but sometimes a girl needs her macaroni.
 Am I right?
 That’s where this lighter broccoli macaroni and cheese comes in.

-Lighter Broccoli Macaroni and Cheese
+How to Make Healthier Macaroni and Cheese

 - 16 oz chickpea macaroni noodles (like Banza) or whole wheat noodles